 - Pour the watermelon juice into popsicle molds.
 Freeze for at least three hours or until frozen solid.
 Often it's easiest to freeze overnight.
 Enjoy!

-Other sugars can be substituted for honey, including white sugar.
-Taste your watermelon juice before adding sweetner then sweeten to taste.
-A really juicy sweet watermelon in season may not need extra sweetner at all.
+- Other sugars can be substituted for honey, including white sugar.
+Taste your watermelon juice before adding sweetener then sweeten to taste.
+A really juicy sweet watermelon in season may not need extra sweetener at all.

 Did you make these popsicles?
 Give them a star rating so others can find this yummy recipe, or tag us @onmykidsplate on Instagram.